ruby/www.ruby-lang.org/en/documentation/faq/11/index.md

 ### What does `a ? b : c` mean?

-It's the same as saying `if a then b else c` end.
+It's the same as saying `if a then b else c end`.

 ### How can I count the number of lines in a file?

-Assuming that the file ends in a linefeed, the following code may give the fastest result.
+Assuming that the file ends in a newline, the following code may give the fastest result.

 ~~~